Children’s Intellectual and Developmental Disabilities (IDD) Services

 Assessment.
 Functional behavioral assessment is a key component for understanding why challenging behaviors occur.
 Interns are provided with treatment method seminars to introduce them to different functional behavioral assessment tools and interpretation of assessment results.
 Supervision is also provided at CIDDS for functional behavioral assessment, development of functional hypotheses, and developing positive behavior support plans which link to the results of the functional behavior assessments.

 Interns also receive training and supervision in psychological and neuropsychological assessments designed to answer specific diagnostic questions.
-Interns at CIDDS gain experience administering a wide array of cognitive assessments, adaptive behavior assessments, social-emotional assessments, forensic risk assessments, and neuropsychological assessments.
+With the opening of the Autism Assessment Center, interns may also receive training in the ADOS-II administration, scoring, and interpretation.
+Further, interns at CIDDS can gain experience in administering a wide array of cognitive assessments, adaptive behavior assessments, social-emotional assessments, forensic risk assessments, and neuropsychological assessments.
 Assessment supervision and training also focuses on integration of assessment data, clinical formulation, and provision of meaningful recommendations and feedback.

 Consultation.
 Given the different treatment settings that comprise CIDDS, a significant part of the role of all clinicians is providing staff consultation.
 Interns have the opportunity to consult with school, medical, psychiatric, and residential staff regarding successes or challenges that an assigned client might experience.
 Consultation may involve assessment, observation, and/or interviews to formulate hypotheses.
 From the hypotheses, the intern will formulate both informal and formal recommendations.
 In cases where a specific training or a behavior support plan may be recommended, the intern will provide training and follow-up to ensure treatment integrity.